lichtner/laravel-mock-api/README.md

 ```yaml
 MOCK_API=true
 ```

 from that moment all webservices start returning last saved responses.

-After your webservices are back, and you want to get real responses just change it back:
+After your webservices are back, and you want to get real responses just change it to:

 ```yaml
 MOCK_API=false